 Pick a skill you’re either interested to learn more about or choose to learn more about a skill you’re the weakest at.
 Don’t aim to become an expert at the skill, just invest some time learning a little more about it so you can expand your knowledge and hopefully be able to apply it to your business somehow.

-Find a book on the topic, watch some Youtube video explanations, see if you can find an online course about it or any other resource that may be available to you.
+Find a book on the topic, watch some Youtube videos or see if you can find an online course about it or any other resource that may be available to you.
 Some skills we recommend you learn more about and places to find valuable information about them include:

 If you want to 10x your business, hiring someone to outsource some of the work you do as an entrepreneur can be exactly what you need.

 Hiring someone who knows more about a certain aspect of your business helps you to produce a better outcome more efficiently which means you save time and get a better result.
 There’s obviously going to be a monetary impact, but if you can hire a freelancer to do contract work, a student who would benefit from the experience or just someone to start out part-time, then you can still get someone who knows what they’re doing for a little bit less of the monetary commitment.